 Televisions and computer monitors: Dust your screen with a soft, dry lint-free cloth weekly as part of your cleaning routine.
 If you notice smudges on your TV screen after dusting, use the spray below.

 Phones and tablets: Wiping the screen with a microfiber cloth lightly dampened with water will get rid of any greasy buildup.
-This does not address the e.
-Coli, Staphylococcus, and other bacteria that collects on phone screens.
+This step does not address e.
+Coli, Staphylococcus, and other bacteria which collect on phone screens.
 For those, you need to use a disinfecting screen spray every few days at a minimum, especially during cold and flu season.